hyeonseungkang/mortar-fdc-with-casio/README.md

    #### 1.1.
 Purpose of development

-   The method of calculating the horizontal distance and declination angle by manually drawing it on a plotting board not only does not allow you to know the values precisely, but there is a high possibility that the FDC will make a mistake.
-To solve this problem, I introduced a scientific calculator to reduce calculation errors and shorten calculation time.
+   The method of calculating horizontal distance and declination angle by manually drawing it on a plotting board is not only imprecise but also prone to human error.
+To address this, we aim to introduce automation programs with scientific calculator to reduce calculation errors and shorten calculation time.

 ### 2. Development Process